 - Build, repair, and, maintain kiosks, benches, and footbridges

 Volunteer Position Benefits:

-- Gain valuable knowledge on stewardship and land conservation
+- Gain knowledge and experience in stewardship and trail maintenance

-- Meet and work with other dedicated volunteers also interested in nature/stewardship
+- Meet and work alongside other like-minded and dedicated volunteers

 - Work according to your own schedule

-All volunteers should have a strong interest in nature and working outdoors.
-Being able to work independently and as a part of a team are also important skills for the volunteer land steward to possess.
-Good communication skills are key, and having previous experience with small hand tool operation is encouraged but not required.
+Volunteers should have a strong interest in nature and working outdoors, be able to work independently and as a part of a team, and have strong communication skills.
+Previous experience with small hand tool operation is encouraged, but not required.

-If you have any questions about Saratoga PLAN’s stewardship program, reach out to our Stewardship Coordinator, Greg, at: greg@SaratogaPLAN.org.
+If you have any questions about Saratoga PLAN’s stewardship program, reach out to our Stewardship Coordinator, Bonnie at email@example.com.

 Message from Saratoga PLAN’s Stewardship Coordinator